-ICDP has launched a series of Secure Food Future Dialogues, to give farmers that voice and to foster better faster design and implementation of a food system that works for everyone.
-The Dialogues are being piloted in Minnesota, and will expand to Texas and other states.
+ICDP has launched a series of Secure Food Future Dialogues in the United States to give farmers that voice and to foster better faster design and implementation of a food system that works for everyone.

 It is estimated that as many as 125 million Americans (38%) will experience food insecurity in 2020.
 Feeding America estimates the shortfall at US food banks reached 8 billion meals by June 2021.
 This is not just the impact of the coronavirus pandemic and related closures and disruptions.
 There are basic structural problems with our food system.

 The incentives that shape our food system favor maximizing efficiency through vertically integrated economies of scale—meaning the profitability of food is constrained to larger operations.
 Those big businesses are driven to maximize their own profits, while not necessarily fostering higher levels of resilience or return on investment for actors across the entire system.
 This makes it harder to deliver incentives to smaller producers, or to reward the higher value, more sustainable food production practices.
 The result is a society where food access is far more limited than people tend to believe, and where most people do not have regular access to healthy food.

 A 2018 study found that only 12% of Americans are “metabolically healthy”.
 Metabolic ill health and the prevalence of food-related non-communicable diseases have created conditions that make it far more difficult to contain and control the COVID-19 pandemic.